yaya2devops/2sentinel/README.md

 **2-** This will print you the editor where you can decide the type.
 - For this demo we will use JSON, copy my [workbook](https://github.com/Azure/Azure-Sentinel/blob/master/Workbooks/SentinelCosts.json) and paste it on your environment.
+- The workbook is merged to the official sentinel repo, you can have a look on the pull request from [here](https://github.com/Azure/Azure-Sentinel/pull/6574).

 **3-** Once done, click **Apply**   <br>